cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ibmcloud ks workers <clusterId>
     kubectl get nodes -o wide

-## Setting up into the Kubernetes Cluster
+## D. Setting up into the Kubernetes Cluster

 This will guide you how to move the images into the cluster and configure them so they can be accessible from the outside.